winton/stasis/README.md

 Philosophy
 ----------

-My preferred stack = static markup/assets (Nginx) + services (Node.js).
+I like static web sites + services (Node.js, Sinatra, or Rails).

-Stasis helps with the first part of the equation.
-It can even get fairly dynamic if you need it to.
+Stasis is a static site framework that is almost as powerful as the dynamic frameworks.

 Requirements
 ------------